FAQs

 • Let you know when action has been taken and the case is closed

-Remember that LEC does not share your identity with anyone without your permission.
-Just because LEC knows who you are doesn’t mean anyone else ever has to.
+Remember that Learning Environment Committee does not share your identity with anyone without your permission.
+Just because the committee knows who you are doesn’t mean anyone else ever has to.

 • How can I get support on personal issues?